core-wg/sid-pen/draft-bormann-core-yang-sid-pen.md

 303 081 000 000 up to
 303 081 099 999 to this department.

+# Discussion

+This allocation provides an extremely-low-threshold way for PEN holders to get number space for the YANG SIDs used in their YANG modules.
+It is, however, not always the approach to recommend to a module author:

+* The space uses 64-bit numbers.
+While this is of relatively little consequence due to the delta-encoding used for SIDs in YANG-CBOR, a few further bytes can be saved by allocating the SIDs in one of the mega-ranges that are specifically allocated by an organization (which, for the first 2000 or so, will lead to 32-bit outer deltas).
+* This space has no infrastructure to discover the YANG module behind a SID.
+Of course, each PEN holder can provide such infrastructure, but even then the problem remains how to find that infrastructure for a SID.
+(Search engines may mitigate this somewhat.)
+  On the other hand, relative obscurity may be exactly what a PEN holder wants to achieve by using this mechanism.

+Relying on the PEN registry might theoretically trigger a land-grab by prospective writers of YANG modules.
+However, PENs have been around for decades {{RFC1065}} and such a land-grab hasn't occurred for the other allocations implicitly provided by obtaining a PEN.

 # IANA Considerations

 This document allocates 100 000 SID mega-ranges as per {{Section 7.4 of